FAIRplus/the-fair-cookbook/docs/content/recipes/ontology-robot-recipe.md

 ### Step 3: Extract ontology modules from source ontologies

 Module extractions from ontologies can be run manually and in an ad hoc fashion.
-We would however recommend to collect all steps together into a script or Make file to avoid missing steps.
+We would however recommend to collect all steps together into a script or Makefile to avoid missing steps.
 ROBOT steps can in theory be chained together into single large commands.
 Practical experience however teaches that this can have unexpected consequences as well as making debugging difficult in the event of an issue.
 It is therefore advisable to split extractions and merges out into individual steps with intermediate artefacts which can be deleted at the end of the process chain.

 #### Step 3.1 Get source ontology files